Daihatsu Boon: Third generation (M700; 2016)

-The third-generation Boon and Passo were unveiled in Japan on 12 April 2016.
-Both received the first update on 10 October 2018, along with the introduction of "Style" variant for the Boon.
-The Passo has an improved collision avoidance support system (Smart Assist III) which can grasp various information such as pedestrians, vehicles, preceding and oncoming vehicles, and obstacles and then activate various driver assistance systems such as alerting the driver or switching between low and high beams.
+Both the Boon and the Passo received a facelift on 10 October 2018, along with the introduction of a "Style" variant for the Boon.
+The Passo now includes an improved collision avoidance support system (Smart Assist III), which can detect various elements such as pedestrians, vehicles, preceding and oncoming cars, and obstacles.
+It can then activate several driver assistance systems, including alerting the driver or switching between low and high beams.
+For the facelift model, the CILQ/Style/Moda submodels received a much larger grille, pulled all the way down to the bottom of the bumper, and the black C-pillar panel was smoothed off and received a high-gloss finish (other types were matte black plastic with four horizontal ridges).

-The third-generation Boon is the only model that does not share any mechanical/visual components with the third-generation Myvi/fourth-generation Sirion.
+The third-generation Boon is the only model that is not built as the corresponding generation Perodua Myvi (which is also sold as the Daihatsu Sirion in Indonesia).